liamchampton/tech-days/fundamentals-section/fundamentals.md

 ```

 ## Goroutines
 - Goroutines are known as lightweight threads.
-They are used to functions concurrently inside our Go programs.
+They are used to run functions concurrently inside our Go programs.
-- We instruct the Go runtime to run a function in a new goroutine by using the go keyword.
+- We instruct the Go runtime to run a function in a new goroutine by using the `go` keyword.
 - Starting a goroutine is non-blocking by design, otherwise we'd be running things sequentially.
 - The program runs in its own goroutine, known as the main goroutine.
 - The main goroutine has a parent child relationship with the goroutines it starts up.